Astonishing Hierarchy of Machine Learning Needs

 Hierarchy of Machine Learning Needs

-It is important to note that excessively engaging in any activity can prove to be deleterious and result in adverse consequences.
-There is no guarantee that expediting tasks or achieving their entirety will lead to the improvement of machine learning and artificial intelligence.
+Excessive engagement in any activity can be counterproductive and lead to unintended consequences.
+There is no guarantee that rushing or completing tasks in their entirety will improve machine learning and artificial intelligence (ML/AI).

 Machine Learning – An Independent Domain